 Pregnancy, and maternity and parental leave

-The Alberta Human Rights Act prohibits discrimination on the basis of gender, including pregnancy and maternity leave.
+The Alberta Human Rights Act (AHR Act) prohibits discrimination in the workplace on the basis of gender, including pregnancy and maternity.
 Denying or restricting employment opportunities in hiring, promotions or transfers because of a woman's pregnancy contravenes the AHR Act.
 Under the AHR Act, it would be discrimination to:

 - deny a woman a job because she is of childbearing age